jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 The U.S. grid right now is roughly set up such that generating capacity is approximately capable of handling maximum demand, with the caveat that regional balancing authorities import power from other reasons to meet peaks.
 For example, where Nevada's summer electricity demand is 1.8x the spring/fall usage, the state in July/August 2022 imported an average of 1.5 GWh every hour (often 2+ GWh during the afternoon).

-Storage offers an alternative: if generating capacity can supply the grid's consumption at **most** times, storage can supply the difference on days with a few hours of peak demand that are higher.
-In this first example, I assume generating based on the following two benchmarks:
+Storage offers an alternative.
+If generation can supply all of the grid's consumption at **most** times, and most of the consumption at the rest, the excess on days with a few hours of peak demand that are a little bit higher can be powered from stored electricity.
+In this first example, I assume generation capacity at two levels:

-1. The average of the daily consumption peaks during the 4 peak summer months (June to September), which is enough to supply 163% of the average electricity consumption across the year and 81% of the peak hourly usage.
+1. The average of the daily consumption peaks during the 4 peak summer months (June to September), which is enough to supply 163% of the year's total electricity consumption and 81% of the peak hourly usage.

 2. The 95th percentile among the 365 "peak hour" consumptions for each day in the year.
-This level is 186% of average consumption, and 93% of the maximum peak hour.
+This level can supply 186% of total consumption, and 93% of the maximum peak hour.

 ![NevadaPeaksFullYear](/assets/images/post5_NV_HighFixed.png)